sandersaares/DASH-IF-IOP/DASH-IF-IOP.bs.md

 	<figcaption>Content with different track lengths, before packaging as DASH.</figcaption>
 </figure>

-You now have some choices to make in how you package these tracks into a DASH presentation that conforms to this document.
+While a service has various choices for packaging these tracks into a DASH presentation, the result must conform to this document.
 Specifically, there exists the requirement that every [=representation=] must cover the entire [=period=] with media samples.

 <figure>
 	<img src="Images/Timing/NonequalLengthTracks - CutEverything.png" />
 	<figcaption>Content may be cut (indicated in black) to equalize track lengths.</figcaption>
 </figure>

-The simplest option is to define a single [=period=] that contains [=representations=] resulting from cutting the content to match the shortest common time span, thereby covering the entire [=period=] with samples.
+The simplest option is to define a single [=period=] that contains [=representations=] resulting from cutting the content to match the longest common time span, thereby covering the entire [=period=] with samples.
 Depending on the nature of the data that is removed, this may or may not be acceptable.

 <figure>
 	<img src="Images/Timing/NonequalLengthTracks - PadEverything.png" />
 	<figcaption>Content may be padded (indicated in green) to equalize track lengths.</figcaption>
 </figure>

-If you wish to preserve track contents in their entirety, the most interoperable option is to add padding samples (e.g. silence or black frames) to all tracks to ensure that all [=representations=] have enough data to cover the entire [=period=] with samples.
+One way to preserve track contents in their entirety can be acheived by adding padding samples (e.g. silence or black frames) to all tracks to ensure that all [=representations=] have enough data to cover the entire [=period=] with samples.
 This may require customization of the encoding process, as the padding must match the codec configuration of the real content and might be impractical to add after the real content has already been encoded.

 <figure>
 	<img src="Images/Timing/NonequalLengthTracks - MakePeriods.png" />
 	<figcaption>New periods may be started at any change in the set of available tracks.</figcaption>
 </figure>

 Another option that preserves track contents is to [[#timing-examples-splitperiod|split the content]] into multiple [=periods=] that each contain a different set of [=representations=], starting a new [=period=] whenever a track starts or ends.
-This enables you to ensure every [=representations=] covers its [=period=] with samples.
+This ensures every [=representations=] covers its [=period=] with samples.
 The upside of this approach is that it can be done easily, requiring only manipulation of the MPD.
 The downside is that some clients may be unable to seamlessly play across every [=period=] transition.

 <figure>
 	<img src="Images/Timing/NonequalLengthTracks - Mix.png" />
-	<figcaption>You may combine the different approaches, cutting in some places (black), padding in others (green) and defining multiple [=periods=] as needed.</figcaption>
+	<figcaption>The different approaches can be combined, i.e. cutting in some places (black), padding in others (green) and defining multiple [=periods=] as needed.</figcaption>
 </figure>

-You may wish to combine the different approaches, depending on the track, to achieve the optimal result.
+A service may combine the different approaches, depending on the track, to achieve the optimal result.

 Some clients are known to fail when transitioning from a period with audio and video to a period with only one of these components.
-You should avoid such transitions unless you have exact knowledge of the capabilities of your clients.
+Therefore, it is recommended to avoid such transitions if the content is provided to such clients.

 ### Split a period ### {#timing-examples-splitperiod}